 Since it was only Peter and me, the most economical option was to take the Holiday Shuttle from the Salzburg airport to our hotel.
 We paid 89€ ($100) per roundtrip ticket – so not exactly economical but still half of the price of a private transfer.

-Our Salzburg flight-bus layover was about three hours and this was the shortest layover we could manufacture based on flight arrival times and shuttle departure times.
-Three hours is not quite enough time to make a trip into Salzburg but it is too much time to sit and stare at nothing.
+Our Salzburg flight-bus layover was about three hours, and this was the shortest layover we could manufacture based on flight arrival times and shuttle departure times.
+Three hours is not quite enough time to make a trip to Salzburg, but it is too much time to sit and stare at nothing.

-Protip: Luggage can be stored at the Salzburg airport if you decide to take a mini day trip into Salzburg.
-The price is 8€ per piece and the luggage storage area is in the same area as the area where passengers check-in oversized luggage.
+Protip: Luggage can be stored at the Salzburg airport if you decide to take a mini day trip to Salzburg.
+The price is 8€ per piece, and the luggage storage area is in the same area as the area where passengers check in oversized luggage.
 This can be a very lengthy process (it took us 20 minutes).
-If there is a queue, ask people in the queue if they are waiting to check-in oversized luggage or store bags and if they state that they are checking in their bags, then skip the queue and go to the desk near the x-ray machine.
+If there is a queue, ask people in the queue if they are waiting to check in oversized luggage or store bags, and if they state that they are checking in their bags, then skip the queue and go to the desk near the x-ray machine.